IIIristraM/sagun/README.md

 #### 1. useSaga

 Binds saga execution to component lifecycle.
-Executed same way `useEffect` executed.
+Executed same way as `useEffect`.
 Should be used to execute some application logic like form initialization, or to aggregate multiple methods of services